Understanding bind

 we can work with unboxed values and also use any function without explicitly box them.
 Because

-we must return boxed values we usually use return
+we must return boxed values we usually use return to return/box an unboxed value inside of f.

 The syntax of this kind of continuation-passing style can be improved with a Computation Expression.